FREQUENTLY ASKED QUESTIONS

 LEAVE BLANK NO DELETE

-Prior to the program, all parents/guardian(s) will receive a paperwork package which contains an introductory letter that includes an overview of the program and specific information about the activities that will be available to students.
+Prior to the program, all parents/guardian(s) will receive a paperwork package which contains a Letter to Parents that includes an overview of the program and specific information about the activities that will be available to students.
 You can also learn more about the activities we offer by reviewing our Program Guide.
 After receiving this information, if you have further questions please contact us.
 A member of our team would be happy to answer any questions you may have.

 At ALIVE, our dedicated Instructor team works with each student to help them step beyond their comfort zone with a supportive approach.
 If students are uncomfortable with heights or water based activities, our instructors are able to shift any program to accommodate the needs of all students while providing an encouraging and caring space for them to still actively participate.